jsxstyle/jsxstyle/README.md

 5.  ### Building tooling around inline styles is simple and straightforward.

     Statically analyzing inline styles on known components is trivial.
 Most of the styles you’ll end up writing on jsxstyle primitive components are static.
-Once you’re done perusing this README, check out [`jsxstyle-webpack-plugin`][jsxstyle-webpack-plugin].
-It’s a webpack plugin that, at build time, extracts static styles defined on jsxstyle components into separate CSS files. `jsxstyle-webpack-plugin` reduces and in some cases _entirely removes_ the need for runtime jsxstyle. jsxstyle becomes nothing more than syntactic sugar for styling components, much like how JSX itself is syntactic sugar for nested function calls.
+Once you’re done perusing this README, check out [`jsxstyle/webpack-plugin`][jsxstyle-webpack-plugin].
+It’s a webpack plugin that, at build time, extracts static styles defined on jsxstyle components into separate CSS files.
+This plugin reduces and in some cases _entirely removes_ the need for runtime jsxstyle. jsxstyle becomes nothing more than syntactic sugar for styling components, much like how JSX itself is syntactic sugar for nested function calls.
 Dude, that’s next level!

 </details>